 What have some of our alumni been doing since they graduated?

-Chelsea Carss works as the curator at the Brant Historical Society in Brantford, ON after completing her Master’s of Museum Studies at the University of Toronto and two exciting internships at the New Acropolis Museum in Athens and the British Museum in the Department of Greek and Roman Studies assisting with the Naukratis Project.
+Chelsea Carss completed her Master’s of Museum Studies at the University of Toronto and two exciting internships at the New Acropolis Museum in Athens and the British Museum in the Department of Greek and Roman Studies assisting with the Naukratis Project.
 She currently work in the not-for-profit sector at the Evergreen Brickworks in Toronto.

 Brittany Orlando is a Registered Midwife working Beamsville, Ontario.
 An autonomous health care provider, she provides antepartum and postpartum care (making confident use of her Latin skills!) for mothers and babies up to six weeks of age, and delivers babies at home and in hospital.

 Jennifer Phenix is a Professor of Humanities at Sheridan College in its School of Humanities and Creativity.
 She teaches courses on Greek and Roman mythology, heroes of classical and contemporary myth, and the epic tradition in Greek and Latin literature.

 Mike Pitul completed a Master’s in Heritage Resource Management Archaeology at Simon Fraser University.
 He has been employed at Detritus Consulting for the past seven years and is a partner within the firm.
 He leads the Niagara Region office of Detritus as a Project Archaeologist where his responsibilities include managing archaeological projects and conducting fieldwork in the Niagara Region and throughout Southern Ontario.